 The majority of Clem Kentish Reserve is located within a bushfire prone area, apart from the southwest corner of the site.
 The key site infrastructure located in the south-west corner of the site is the Clem Kentish Recreation Centre, formal carparking area, public toilet (west) and playground (west).
-The key site infrastructure which is located within the bushfire prone area includes:
+The key site infrastructure which is located within the bushfire prone area includes Hugh Manning Tractor Museum, tennis courts, multi-use courts, tennis pavilion, public toilet (east), skatepark, cricket nets and playground (east).

-- Serpentine Tractor Museum

-- Tennis courts

-- Multi-use courts

-- Tennis pavilion

-- Public toilet (east)

-- Skatepark

-- Cricket nets

-- Playground (east)